SalamanderSandwich/AP-Desktop/README.md

 # Anime Planet Desktop Client
-## Do NOT run this program.
-Sothis has threatned to ban people using the private api (well it's not that private, anyone can see what I've added).
-Only run if you are willing to loose your AP account.
-Go here https://myanimelist.net/forum/?topicid=135910&show=100#msg48414028 to get info on transfering to AP.
+## Before you run this export your anime to mal with [this](https://github.com/SalamanderSandwich/ap2mal/), using this program runs the risk of being banned from ap.